kyma-project/kyma/docs/kyma/docs/037-inst-custom-istio.md

 ## Prerequisites

 - A live Istio version compatible with the version currently supported by Kyma.
 To check the supported version, see the `resources/istio-kyma-patch/templates/job.yaml` file.
+  >**NOTE:** Follow [this](https://istio.io/docs/setup/kubernetes/quick-start/) quick start guide to learn how to install and configure Istio on a Kubernetes cluster.

 - Security enabled in your Istio deployment.
 To verify if security is enabled, check if the `policies.authentication.istio.io` custom resource exists in the cluster.
 - Kyma downloaded from the latest [release](https://github.com/kyma-project/kyma/releases).

 ## Local installation